Xilinx/inference-server/main/_sources/architecture.rst.txt

 API
 ^^^

-The APIs used for this project are based on `KServe's v2 specification <https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md>`__ where possible.
+The APIs used for this project are based on ':github:`KServe's v2 specification <kserve/kserve/blob/master/docs/predict-api/v2/required_api.md>`' where possible.
 The API defines endpoints in different categories: health, metrics and prediction.
 The health APIs define endpoints to get Server metadata and check server readiness.
 The metrics API defines a single endpoint for exposing the collected metrics using the Prometheus format.